VPAC/superlinux/supercomputingwithlinux.md

 Published by the Victorian Partnership for Advanced Computing (trading as V3 Alliance) .

 Cover art composed by Michael D'Silva, featuring several clusters operated by the Victorian Partnership for Advanced Computing.
-Middle image (Spartan) by Craig West.
+Middle image (Trifid) by Craig West.
 Other images from Chris Samuel, et. al. from VPAC and Randall Munroe (under license, see: `https://xkcd.com/license.html`).

 Cray-1 image by Clemens Pfeiffer.
 Licensed under CC BY 2.5 via Commons - https://commons.wikimedia.org/wiki/File:Cray-1-deutsches-museum.jpg#/media/File:Cray-1-deutsches-museum.jpg